 For kids who struggle socially, participating in a sport with a lot of team interaction may not be enjoyable.
 In fact, it might feel stressful.
 That doesn’t mean that sports are out, though.
 Here are just a few of the sports that have less social interaction but still offer opportunities to build important social skills.

-The focus is on the individual in many track and field sports.
-But even though kids are only competing against their own best time, they’re still part of a team.
-That can be a win-win situation for kids with social skills issues.
-They don’t have to interact with other kids during competition, but still have an opportunity to make friends and socialize.
-If kids want to have a little more interaction on the track, they can run a relay race.
+In many track and field sports, the focus is on the individual.
+But even though kids are only competing against their own best time, they’re still part of a larger team.
+That can be a win-win situation for kids with

-Racquet sports are easy for a child with social skills issues to jump right into and enjoy.
-They don’t have complex rules and don’t require working within a team.
-Group classes can provide a chance to work on social skills as well as tennis skills.
+Racquet sports are easy for a child who has trouble socially.
+They don’t have complex rules and don’t require working within a team, so kids can jump right in and enjoy.
+Group classes provide a chance to work on social skills as well as tennis.
 But the main focus is on the instructor, not other kids.
-And when it comes to matches, kids can play singles—or doubles, if they want bit more social interaction and teamwork.
+And when it comes to actual matches, kids can play singles—or doubles, if they want a bit more social interaction and teamwork.

 Team Sports Your Child Really Wants to Try

-Kids with social skills issues may not do as well in sports that require a lot of close teamwork.
-That includes games like soccer, hockey and basketball.
-But if your child wants to do a team sport and you find a good coach who is mindful of her social skills issues, you may want to let her try it.
-With enough motivation she may be able to shine as both an athlete and a team player!
+Kids who struggle socially may not do as well in sports that require a lot of close teamwork.
+These sports include games like soccer, hockey, and basketball.
+But if your child really wants to do a team sport—and you find a good coach who is mindful of your child’s unique social issues—there can be a huge upside.
+With enough motivation, kids can thrive and shine both as athletes and as team players.